Jury acquits leaders of Oregon standoff of federal charges

 - Live updates from Dakota Access Pipeline protests: ‘It will be a battle here’

-The armed occupiers were allowed to come and go for several weeks as authorities tried to avoid bloodshed seen in past standoffs.

-The confrontations reignited clashes dating to the so-called Sagebrush Rebellion of the late 1970s, when Western states such as Nevada tried to win more control of vast federal land holdings.
+“When the jury here hears the whole story, I expect the same result,” Hill told The Associated Press in Las Vegas.
+Hill also said he’ll seek his client’s release from federal custody pending trial in Nevada.

+U.S. Attorney Daniel Bogden in Nevada, however, said the acquittals in Portland should have no effect in the Las Vegas case.
+“The Oregon case and charges are separate and unrelated to the Nevada case and charges,” Bogden said.

-The group began occupying the bird sanctuary in remote southeastern Oregon on Jan.
+Ammon Bundy and his followers took over the Oregon bird sanctuary on Jan.
 2. They objected to prison sentences handed down to Dwight and Steven Hammond, two local ranchers convicted of setting fires.
 They demanded the government free the father and son and relinquish control of public lands to local officials.

-Ammon Bundy gave frequent news conferences and the group used social media in a mostly unsuccessful effort to get others to join them.

 Federal prosecutors took two weeks to present their case, finishing with a display of more than 30 guns seized after the standoff.
 An FBI agent testified that 16,636 live rounds and nearly 1,700 spent casings were found.